Strongly Sublinear Algorithms for Testing Pattern Freeness

-The base case is for $m=n$ for which the trivial algorithm that queries all indices is obviously correct, and has complexity $n$.
+Note however, that there is a drop in the distance parameter from $\eps$ to $\eps'$, due to the deletion of points in Step~\ref{stp:sparsification} of the algorithm, and the averaging arguments resulting in the call with smaller distance parameters at Step~\ref{stp:multi-comp} and Step~\ref{stp:single-comp}.
+This does not matter as long as $\eps'$ is kept constant (or even $ 1/\log n$), forcing the recursion depth to be bounded from above by a constant.

+\paragraph{Query complexity.}We now analyze the query complexity of the algorithm for the special case described above.
+The parameter $m$ is to be interpreted as the \emph{query budget} of the algorithm.
+We abuse notation and use $s$ to indicate the total number of indices that the component $D$ contains.
+Let $a$ be the smallest integer such that $m^a \geq s$.
+This parameter $a$ denotes the recursion depth of our algorithm and we express our recurrence relation in terms of $a$.
+Let $t(m,a)$ denote the query complexity of the above algorithm with parameter $m$ for functions over a domain of size $s \leq m^a$.
+We omit the dependence of the query complexity on $\eps$ and assume that $\eps = \Theta(1)$ for the purposes of this high level description.

-To understand the query complexity for general $m$, let $a$ be the smallest integer for which $m^a \geq n$.
-We express the query complexity for functions over a domain of length $n$, and parameter $m$ as $q(m,a)$ for $a$ as defined above.
-We get that, omitting polylogarithmic factors, $q(m,1)=m=s$ (that is the base case above), and $q(m,a) = m + m + q(m,a-1)$ where the first summand is the number of queries made by the gridding, the second is the number of queries made by Step 2 above (corresponding to Step \ref{stp:multi-comp} in $\mathsf{AlgTest}$), and the last is the query complexity of the recursive call on subbox of length $s/m$ with the same $m$, for which the corresponding $a' = a-1$.
+For the base case, we have $a = 1$.
+Then, $q(m,1) = m = \Theta(s)$ since the algorithm can query all the indices and still be within the query budget. \FloatBarrier If $a > 1$, ignoring polylog factors, we have $t(m,a) = m + m + t(m,a-1)$.
+The first summand here is the number of queries made by the Gridding.
+The second summand is the number of queries made by Step 2 above (corresponding to Step~\ref{stp:multi-comp} in \cref{algo:main}).
+The last summand denotes the query complexity of the recursive call on a subbox of size $\Theta(s/m)$ with the same $m$, for which the recursion depth is $a-1$.